LeanQ/TEd-seq-long-read/README.md

 This pipeline requires as an input:

-1. A raw fastq file derived from TED-seq data demultiplexed for the corresponding barcodes
+1. A raw fastq file derived from TEd-seq data demultiplexed for the corresponding barcodes
 2. A tab-delimited file containing TE family coordinates across the genome.
 The file should have the following format:

 	- Chromosome name (should be the same nomenclature as in the reference genome fasta file)